muragewanjohi/journal/README.md

-# journal
+# JournalEntryApp

-A simple Kournal System for capturing journals and ledgers
+A simple Journal System for capturing journals and ledgers

+# Development

+To start your application in the dev profile, run: